jwgrenning/tddec-code/README.md

 of the code in Test-Driven Development for Embedded C.  I flattened the structure so that there are no projects inside of projects.

+Also I don't provide VisualStudio support here anymore.
+So the instructions are mainly for gcc/clang, with one small section on VS.

 -----------------------------------------
 Instructions for building the book's code
 -----------------------------------------